mariadb-corporation/mariadb-connector-nodejs/README.md

       });
 ```

-## `beginTransaction() → Promise`
+#### `beginTransaction() → Promise`

->
 >Returns a promise that :
 >  * resolves (no argument)
 >  * rejects with an [Error](#error).

-Begin a new transaction.
+Begins a new transaction.

-## `commit() → Promise`
+#### `commit() → Promise`

->
 >Returns a promise that :
 >  * resolves (no argument)
 >  * rejects with an [Error](#error).

-Commit current transaction, if there is any active.
-(Driver does know current transaction state: if no transaction is active, no commands will be send to database)
+Commits the current transaction, if there is one active.
+The Connector tracks the current transaction state on the server.
+In the event that you issue the `commit()` method when there's active no transaction, it ignores the method and sends no commands to MariaDB.

-## `rollback() → Promise`
+#### `rollback() → Promise`

->
 >Returns a promise that :
 >  * resolves (no argument)
 >  * rejects with an [Error](#error).

-Rollback current transaction, if there is any active.
-(Driver does know current transaction state: if no transaction is active, no commands will be send to database)

-Example :
+Rolls back the current transaction, if there is one active.
+The Connector tracks the current transaction state on the server.
+In the event that you issue the `rollback()` method when there's no active transaction, it ignores the method and sends no commands to MariaDB.

 ```javascript
 conn.beginTransaction()
   .then(() => {